This commentary was originally published on Aug. 23, 2003. It has been updated.

 Finally, while I like to see a lot of cash on the balance sheet -- because things can go wrong -- does any company really need its coffers filled with $50 billion?
 Are you listening, Microsoft?
 Berkshire Hathaway

-Standard & Poor's recently reported that dividends accounted for 42% of the S&P 500's total return since 1926.
+According to Standard & Poor's, dividends accounted for 42% of the S&P 500's total return since 1926.
 Further, dividend payers contributed much less to overall market volatility than their stingier counterparts.
 Without dividends, the S&P returned on average only 6.3% annually.
 With dividends?
 It returned 10.2% -- the steady historical return against which we all should measure our portfolios.

 Finding the best payouts

-But how do you find the best dividend-paying companies -- companies that are not resting on their laurels (or worse, dying), but are actually growing and appreciating in value?
+But how do you find the best dividend-paying companies -- ones that are not resting on their laurels (or worse, dying) but are actually growing and appreciating in value?
 I have to admit to being completely outside my realm of competence here -- OK, and that's not saying much.
-Fool analyst Jeff Fischer (TMF Jeff) did excellent work for years on dividend reinvestment plans in the Fool's old Drip Portfolio.
+Fool analysts have done excellent work for years on dividend reinvestment plans, largely as part of the Fool's old Drip Portfolio.
 But at its core, Drip was a growth strategy, pursued in a cost-effective way.
-It wasn't until Mathew Emmert (TMF Gambit) arrived on the scene last February that Fool.com really had someone seeking income as a primary source of investment returns.
+It wasn't until Mathew Emmert (TMF Gambit) arrived on the scene a little more than a year ago that Fool.com really had someone seeking income as a primary source of investment returns.

 Mathew approaches dividend-paying stocks and other high-income-producing investments with a passion I have never seen before.
 In fact, for the first few months, I thought his devotion to them bordered on insanity.
-Now, I see it's simply an obsession, and his obsession can be a good one for you and me as we launch the new Motley Fool Income Investor newsletter with Mathew as the lead analyst.
+Now, I see it's simply an obsession, and his obsession can be a good one for you and me as he has demonstrated via market-beating returns in the Motley Fool Income Investor newsletter.

 Mathew's the first person I've met who says I can make 7% in cash off an investment.
 In fact, after I asked him to put his money where his mouth is, he came up with 7 Paying 7 -- a free report you can get right now along with a free one-month trial to the newsletter.
 And if you keep your subscription beyond the first month and the newsletter doesn't help you make money, or you just decide you don't like Mathew's impish looks, we'll give you a refund.